Cut3st/Cut3st/README.md

 <!--
 **Cut3st/Cut3st** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

-- 🔭 I’m currently working on CODING KNOWLEDGE
+ 🔭 I’m currently working on CODING KNOWLEDGE
-- 🌱 I’m currently learning JAVA
+ 🌱 I’m currently learning JAVA
-- 🤔 I’m looking for help with JAVA
+ 🤔 I’m looking for help with JAVA
-- 📫 How to reach me: ...
+ 📫 How to reach me: ...
-- ⚡ Fun fact: I make graphics on my free time
+ ⚡ Fun fact: I make graphics on my free time
--->

 ### Spotify Now Playing 🎧